Things to Know about Hardwood Flooring

 Stain

 Stain has come a long way over the years.
-Before there used to be just a few traditional ones, now they have greys, blacks and even artic whites.
+Before there used to be just a few traditional ones, now they have grays, blacks and even arctic whites.
 It is best when living in a home with a lot of wear to not go too light or too dark.
 Being that either extreme will show more wear.

 Finish